The-oldone/plagiarism-detector/README.md

 # Plagiarism detector

-This is a project by Rohit Rao.<br/>
+This is a project by Rohit , Sumit and Harshal.<br/>
+The working is made by Rohit and the GUI by Rohit, Harshal and Sumit<br/>